Anne-Hunt/allspice/.vscode/README.md

 ## DESCRIPTION

 All Spice is a recipe app that allows users to favorite recipes added by others and create their own.
 Adding a recipe requires adding ingredients, both the name of each and the quantity, and allowing users to edit the recipe instructions and ingredient list.
+Filters are built-in.

 ## SKILLS